itskass/headhunter/README.md

     By default subscribe will request the latest block every 30 seconds, but you can change the time by setting the `--delay` flag.

+    Add the `--sync` command to also download all missing blocks.